Fernando Arrabal: Operas

-In October 1985, Arrabal made his debut as an opera stage director at the Opéra Royal de Belgique, where he directed Manuel de Falla’s La vida breve and Enrique Granados’ Goyescas.
-"Of course," Arrabal commented, "under my direction the onstage chorus was nude, or to be more precise, panically covered with clay.”
+In October 1985, Arrabal made his debut as an opera stage director at the Opéra Royal de Belgique, where he directed Manuel de Falla's La vida breve and Enrique Granados' Goyescas.
+"Of course," Arrabal commented, "under my direction the onstage chorus was nude, or to be more precise, panically covered with clay."

-In 1994, Chamber Made produced the opera of Arrabal'sThe Two Executioners, with libretto by Douglas Horton and music by David Chesworth.
+In 1994, Chamber Made produced the opera of Arrabal's The Two Executioners, with libretto by Douglas Horton and music by David Chesworth.
 The opera ran for two seasons in Melbourne, 1994 and 1996 at the Malthouse Theatre.
 Australia's The Independent Monthly wrote, "Easily the most impressive and memorable piece of music theatre in 1994."